iotaledger/susee-streams-poc/README.md

 #### Send messages using the *Sensor*

-Make sure that the *Tangle Proxy* is up and running in another shell.
+Make sure that the *IOTA Bridge* is up and running in another shell.
 The folder `test/payloads` contains several message files that can be send like this:
 ```bash
     > ./sensor --file-to-send "../../test/payloads/meter_reading_1_compact.json"